Mglenn23/phase3-frontend-react/README.md

 Room for improvement:

-- Improvement to be done animation and design more interactive
+- Improvement to be done attack power compare with defend power
-- Improvement to be done add another game mode
+- Improvement to be done more feature with element

-To do:

-- Feature to be added mode player 1 vs player 2
+- Improvement to be done more challange for player to choose

 ## Acknowledgements

-- This project was inspired by my childhood called suit game played with my friends.
+- This project was inspired by my childhood movie avatar the legend of Aang.
 - Many thanks to my Flatiron school lectures
-- This is my phase2 project at Flatiron school
+- This is my phase3 project at Flatiron school

 ## Contact